ISISComputingGroup/ibex_bluesky_core/doc/dev/logging.md

 logger.warning("Message to be logged")
 ```

-The logger utilizes a `TimedRotatingFileHandler` defined in `ibex_bluesky_core.log` that rolls over the log at midnight.
+The logger utilizes a `TimedRotatingFileHandler` defined in `src/ibex_bluesky_core/log.py` that rolls over the log at midnight.

 By default, the log files will be created in `c:\instrument\var\logs\bluesky`.
 This can be configured by setting
 the `IBEX_BLUESKY_CORE_LOGS` environment variable.